lidaof/smaht-donor/content/en/resources/_index.md

 ## Family Grief Resources

-Losing a family member is one of the hardest events we can experience.
-Deciding whether or not to donate organs or tissues can also be hard.
-It is normal for people to benefit from extra support during or after these experiences.
-Below are some mental health resources that can be helpful.
-Please contact any of these organizations for help if you or someone you know could use extra support."

 #### SAMHSA’s National Helpline (800) 662-HELP (4357)

 This is a free, confidential resource that operates 24 hours a day, 7 days a week, 365 days a year.
 This service is part of the U.S. National Institute of Mental Health.
 This service can offer referrals and information regarding mental health and/or substance abuse.